-What would New York be without it's delicious, wacky, and totally Instagrammable foods?
+What would New York be without it's delicious, wacky, and totally Instagrammable foods and restaurants?
 As I scroll back through my Instagram over the last few months, I have tried so many awesome foods that look as good as they taste, and I can vouch for them because I have tried them all!
 You've probably heard of a lot of these already, but I wanted to do a round up of all of the places and what I usually order and maybe I'll introduce you to your new favorite place!
-Some are places I frequent weekly (The Bagel Store, Forcella, Cha Cha Matcha) while others are perfect just to try once for the experience (read: I won't be buying another $22 drink from Loopy Doopy anytime soon).
-So, here are some of the foods that I can't help but photograph and that are truly yummy.
+Some are places I frequent weekly (The Bagel Store, Forcella, Cha Cha Matcha) while others are perfect just to try once for the experience (read: I won't be buying another $22 prosecco pop drink from Loopy Doopy anytime soon).
+So, here are some of the most Instagrammable food spots in New York City that I can't help but photograph and that are truly yummy.

 Unicorn Latte - Williamsburg, Brooklyn